MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-database-upload-data.md

 ## Add Cosmos DB secrets to .env.local

+Add the Cosmos DB secrets to a local secrets file.

+1. Copy the `.env.sample` file to a new file named `.env.local`
-1. Open the `.env.local` file at the root of the sample project.
+1. Open the [.env.local](https://github.com/Azure-Samples/js-e2e-graphql-nextjs-triviagame/blob/main/.env.sample) file at the root of the sample project.
 1. Copy the key and resource name from the previous section into the appropriate variables:

     ```text